America’s wireless industry is defined by innovation, ingenuity and enterprise.

 7 out of 10 Americans and more than 80% of small business leaders support more small cell deployments.

-50% of Americans have an anti-virus program installed on their smartphone, a 52 percent increase since 2012.
+Almost half of Americans also have an anti-virus program installed on their smartphone, a 52 percent increase since 2012.

 99.7% of the U.S. population lives in census blocks covered by 4G LTE.

 Nearly three quarters of Americans use PINs/passwords on their smartphones, an almost 50 percent increase from 2012, when we first asked about the adoption of this practice.

 Nearly 60 percent of American smartphone owners reported being aware that they have the “find your phone” capability on their device, allowing them to remotely locate, lock and erase software on their smartphones.

 Since 1994, the U.S. government has raised over $100 billion in revenue from wireless companies participating in FCC spectrum auctions.